allenai/natural-instructions/tasks/README.md

 `task1314_country_abbreviation` | Given a country name, return the abbrevation name of the given country | Answer Generation `task1315_find_range_array` | Given a list of integers, find the range of the list  | Answer Generation `task1316_remove_duplicates_string` | Given a string, remove all the duplicate characters from the string  | Answer Generation
+`task1370_newscomm_classification` | Classifying the language of given statement | Classification `task1371_newscomm_translation` | Translating news commentaries given in English to French language based on the news_Commentary dataset | Language Translation
+`task1372_factcheck_classification` | Classifying the review of the popular claims from the datacommons_factCheck dataset| Classification
+`task1373_newscomm_translation` | Translating news commentaries given in German to Spanish language based on the news_Commentary dataset | Language Translation
+`task1374_newscomm_translation` | Translating news commentaries given in Arabic to Czeck language based on the news_Commentary dataset | Language Translation
+`task1375_newscomm_translation` | Translating news commentaries given in Dutch to Portuguese language based on the news_Commentary dataset | Language Translation
+`task1376_newscomm_translation` | Translating news commentaries given in Italian to Zhuang language based on the news_Commentary dataset | Language Translation
+`task1377_newscomm_translation` | Translating news commentaries given in French to Russian language based on the news_Commentary dataset | Language Translation